flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 - Vehicle Routing Problems;
 - Single-Facility Location Problems.

 Many of these problems are NP-hard in their integer forms.
 Column Generation is typically used to solve their large-scale LP relaxations or the LP master problems arising from suitable reformulations.
+The role of Column Generation in large-scale integer programming is surveyed in [2,3].

 ### 2.1 Large-Scale Linear Programs with Many Columns